lammps/lammps/doc/src/compute_fep.rst

 scalar or vector from a compute as input.
 See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.
 For example, the computed values can be averaged using :doc:`fix ave/time <fix_ave_time>`.

-The values calculated by this compute are "extensive".
+The values calculated by this compute are "extensive."

 Restrictions
 """"""""""""